 Travel with Ker & Downey on a Tanzania multigenerational safari.

-In last week’s post we highlighted some of the challenges that can arise when planning a multigenerational safari and used the Scott trip as a real-life example of an itinerary our Luxury Travel Consultants can put together for your family.
+In last week’s post we highlighted some of the challenges that can arise when planning a multigenerational safari and used the Scott trip as a real-life example of an itinerary our designers can put together for your family.

 When Gordon contacted Ker & Downey with a request to put together a Tanzania multigenerational safari for 15 people ranging in age from 5 to 69, we knew we had our work cut out for us.
 We would have to please the youngest clients as well as the most seasoned travelers.
 That’s no small task!

 To start off the Tanzania multigenerational safari, Gordon climbed Mount Kilimanjaro with his sister and two brothers, while the rest of the extended family spent time in Arusha participating in philanthropy projects, like visiting a local orphanage.

 Once the climbing group returned from their seven-day climb, the family headed to Chem Chem Safari Lodge in Tarangire National Park.
 Chem Chem Safari Lodge is a great option for a Tanzania multigenerational safari because of its philosophy of a “slow safari” – the idea that Africa is best enjoyed in a relaxed fashion.
 In addition to game drives, there are also some really unique experiences with the Maasai that the family can participate in – like cross-country running with a Maasai warrior.

 After three days at Chem Chem Safari Lodge, the family headed to Gibb’s Farm at the Ngorongoro Crater.
 Gibb’s Farm is located on the edge of the crater, boasting an on-site dairy and acres of organic produce, herbs, and coffee.
 While there, the Casey family enjoyed activities like biking through local towns and villages, visiting a local school, and game drives in the Ngorongoro Crater.